tnichols217/notes/EBME 105/2 - Design.md

 # Design Process

 The process that is followed in order to design a product that solves specifications
-- Ensure the entire process is documented for testing, design, and brainstorming
+- **Ensure the entire process is documented** for testing, design, and brainstorming
 - Records all decisions and rationale
-- Communicate throughout the proces
+- Communicate throughout the process
+- Legal records of who did what

 ## User Needs